The Parsha in a Nutshell

 One Friday Hillel could not find work and did not earn any money at all, and so the guard of the Bet Midrash did not allow him to enter that day.
 He was so determined to continue his studies that he climbed onto the roof of the Bet Midrash and leaned over the edge of the skylight so he could hear the words of Torah from these great teachers.
 It was the month of Tevet and one of the coldest Shabbat evenings of the year.
 Hillel stayed up on the roof all night and snow fell on him, covering him completely.

-When it was dawn, Shemaya noticed it was darker than usual inside, so he looked up and saw the image of a man in the skylight.
+When it was dawn, Shemaya noticed it was darker than usual inside, so he looked up and saw the shadow of a man covering the skylight.
 He and Avtalyon climbed to the roof and found Hillel almost frozen, covered with snow three cubits high!
 They needed to work quickly to save his life.
 They carried him down, gave him dry clothes and, although it is forbidden to light a flame on Shabbat, they built a fire to warm him up.
 They said: “This man is worthy for us to desecrate Shabbat for him.”
 Saving a life always overrides Shabbat laws; however, this great man was especially deserving.
 Clearly, he understood even in poverty the importance of striving to study Torah!

 Talmud Bavli, Yoma, 35b